Ad Protect Your Online Privacy with a VPN

 Awards & Nominations for Friends

-Zilveren Televizier-Tulp 4x Primetime Emmy Award for Outstanding Comedy Series Primetime Emmy Award for Outstanding Directing for a Comedy Series Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series 2x Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series Satellite Award for Best Actor – Television Series Musical or Comedy Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series 4x Kids' Choice Award for Favorite TV Show 2x Primetime Emmy Award for Outstanding Casting for a Comedy Series 3x Primetime Emmy Award for Outstanding Cinematography for a Multi-Camera Series Primetime Emmy Award for Outstanding Costumes for a Series Primetime Emmy Award for Outstanding Original Main Title Theme Music TCA Award for Individual Achievement in Comedy 5x Golden Globe Award for Best Television Series – Musical or Comedy Directors Guild of America Award for Outstanding Directing – Comedy Series 5x Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series 3x TCA Award for Outstanding Achievement in Comedy TCA Heritage Award 3x Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series 6x Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series 6x Primetime Emmy Award for Outstanding Comedy Series 4x Satellite Award for Best Actor – Television Series Musical or Comedy 3x Primetime Emmy Award for Outstanding Art Direction for a Multi-Camera Series 4x Primetime Emmy Award for Outstanding Directing for a Comedy Series Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series 3x Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series 7x Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series 3x Satellite Award for Best Television Series – Musical or Comedy 6x Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series Golden Raspberry Award for Worst New Star 2x Primetime Emmy Award for Outstanding Writing for a Comedy Series 5x Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series 5x Kids' Choice Award for Favorite Female TV Star
+Zilveren Televizier-Tulp 4x Primetime Emmy Award for Outstanding Comedy Series Primetime Emmy Award for Outstanding Directing for a Comedy Series Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series 2x Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series Satellite Award for Best Actor – Television Series Musical or Comedy Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series 4x Kids' Choice Award for Favorite TV Show 2x Primetime Emmy Award for Outstanding Casting for a Comedy Series 3x Primetime Emmy Award for Outstanding Cinematography for a Multi-Camera Series (Half-Hour) Primetime Emmy Award for Outstanding Costumes for a Series Primetime Emmy Award for Outstanding Original Main Title Theme Music TCA Award for Individual Achievement in Comedy 5x Golden Globe Award for Best Television Series – Musical or Comedy Directors Guild of America Award for Outstanding Directing – Comedy Series 5x Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series 3x TCA Award for Outstanding Achievement in Comedy TCA Heritage Award 3x Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series 6x Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series 6x Primetime Emmy Award for Outstanding Comedy Series 4x Satellite Award for Best Actor – Television Series Musical or Comedy 3x Primetime Emmy Award for Outstanding Art Direction for a Multi-Camera Series 4x Primetime Emmy Award for Outstanding Directing for a Comedy Series Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series 3x Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series 7x Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series 3x Satellite Award for Best Television Series – Musical or Comedy 6x Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series Golden Raspberry Award for Worst New Star 2x Primetime Emmy Award for Outstanding Writing for a Comedy Series 5x Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series 5x Kids' Choice Award for Favorite Female TV Star

 About Friends